rapidafi/la-mindmap/api/README.md

 5. Copy `index.php` to a location served by the HTTP server

     * Put database server, port, database name, username and password in a file called `dfs.ini` (e.g. copy the template `dfs.ini.template` from repository and edit as reguired) to a location on HTTP server that can be read by the HTTP server process
+    * `dfs.ini` has also place for Basic Auth usernames ja passwords
     * Put full path of `dfs.ini` in place in `index.php` where it is mentioned

 ## TODO